CALPARDO/AgriFLY-CAD/Animations/README.md

-## Due to the limited cloud space of Github, you can find the animations of the robot on [Google Drive](https://drive.google.com/drive/folders/1GFWpU1b_TlYTg6bplpgEoIbyGbc8YMv4?usp=sharing)
+## Due to the limited cloud space of Github, you can find the animations of [here](https://drive.google.com/drive/folders/1GFWpU1b_TlYTg6bplpgEoIbyGbc8YMv4?usp=sharing)

 ## Sources